Once out of nature I shall never take

 LISTEN: Music Player in Side Bar!

-IN MEMORIAM:WENDY MARANISS was performed not long ago by Taka Kigawa
+IN MEMORIAM:WENDY MARANISS was performed a few years ago by Taka Kigawa